Forté Foundation

 McCombs School of Business at Texas

 Year after year, women at McCombs initiate some of the most important and visible organizations, conferences, and events on campus.
 They take full advantage of leadership opportunities, seeking out and engaging role models and mentors within the local and national business communities.
 In addition, our alumnae are everywhere.
-From Austin to Dallas to New York to London and beyond, McCombs women make up a community that continues to give back to the school—returning as speakers, providing career advice, or recruiting new generations of McCombs graduates.
+From Austin to Los Angeles to New York to London and beyond, McCombs women make up a community that continues to give back to the school—returning as speakers, providing career advice, or recruiting new generations of McCombs graduates.

 Mills College, Lorry I. Lokey Graduate School of Business